TSchwierz/SelfLocalisationCF/Setup.md

 Under https://cyberbotics.com you can download the latest release of webots, a simulation environment to work on robotics.

 Once it is installed and opened, navigate to File/Open World and select the world file 'SquareBox.wbt' that is part of this repository in the "Webots&Execution" folder.
+_Note:_ for some instances of the project, such as when benchmarking results over multiple trials, it is necessary to run the crazyflie in supervisor mode.
+To enable it navigate to the worldview in webots and select the crazylfie instance from the menu bar on the left.
+There should be a property called 'supervisor' that can be changed by (un)checking the selection box.
 ## Environmental Path Variables
 In order to run the project, the crazyflie drone in webots needs to be targeted by an external controller, a Python script in this case.
 This can be done by passing the script to the webots-controller executable in the cmd.
 ```